hatchjaw/faust-ddsp/README.md

 [^7]: https://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf

 ## Neural Networks
 The core concept of NNs is a neuron.
 We introduce the concept of a neuron in this library.
-Backpropagation is a difficult in a functional language, such as Faust.

-Since much of what we have covered deals with parameter estimation, we know that gradient descent is especially effective to do this task in DSP.
+We can see that the task of parameter estimation creates an instance of overfitting to a particular value.
+As a result, there is a need to create a more generalized model that can accurately predict / classify things in the audio-domain.
 The issue is the creation of a fully functioning ML model that can create accurate weights and biases to deal with tasks such as classification, regression and more.
 This can also be extended to more complex models such as the creation of generative models, such as autoencoders.

 ### A functioning neuron
-We introduce the concept of a single functioning neuron in example [.\examples\experiments\single_neuron.dsp](./examples/experiments/single_neuron.dsp).
+We introduce the concept of a single functioning neuron in example [single_neuron.dsp](./examples/experiments/single_neuron.dsp).
 This allows us to take a single hidden layer between the input and the output.
-This example serves to an classification example to illustrate how Faust deals with non-linearities and how quickly epoches occur in Faust.
+This example serves to an classification example to illustrate how Faust can create non-linear neural structures.
+Due to the dynamic nature of Faust, epoches tend to occur on a much faster scale in comparison to traditional ML algorithms.
+In this context, an epoch can be defined as one complete pass of the training sample through the algorithm.
+The speed of the epoches can be accounted for based on the sampling rate -- however, we expect that as the neural network grows more complex, the complexity of the calculations will cause Faust to slow down / reduce the rapid speed of epoches.

 As we know, the structure of a single neuron looks something like so: